Who can file a complaint?

 - Private action is taken.
 There may be no violation of the Medical Practice Act that warrants public action, but the Board is nonetheless concerned about some aspect of the provider’s conduct or performance.
 In such cases, the Board takes private action, such as a confidential letter of concern to the provider that cautions against repeating similar conduct.
 Alternatively, licensees may be brought before the Board for a private interview.
 The contents of the letter or interview are confidential.

 - Public action is taken.
 In these cases, the Board determines there was a violation of the Medical Practice Act and takes formal public action.
 For example, this may be in the form of a public letter of concern, an order imposing conditions or restrictions on the license, a suspension of the licensee’s authority to practice or some other type of action.
+Public actions are posted indefinitely on the Board’s website.

 Will my provider dismiss me as a patient if I file a complaint?